 Why it happens

 When social psychologists and behavioral scientists talk about social norms, they are usually less interested in specific cultural practices (like handshakes) than they are in broad tendencies in human behavior.
 A lot of research in this area has explored normative influence on people’s actions—in other words, how people’s behavior is influenced by the behavior of others around them.
-These studies have shown that people are often swayed by simply observing how others act, even when they haven’t been told to act in a specific way.
+These studies have shown that people are often swayed by simply observing how others act, even when they haven’t been told to behave in a specific way.

 One study, conducted by Elliot Aronson and Michael O’Leary in the 1980s, investigated whether social norms affected students’ water consumption.
 At the time, Aronson and O’Leary were at the University of California at Santa Cruz, where drought is a recurrent problem.
 The university had put signage in campus shower rooms asking students to conserve water by turning off the shower while they soaped up.
-Despite the signs, only 6% of students were following this request.1 So the researchers recruited a few male students to participate in an experiment.
+Despite the signs, only 6% of students were following this request.1 So, the researchers recruited a few male students to participate in an experiment.

-One student, the role model, entered the shower room, turned on the shower, and waited until he heard somebody else come in.
+One student, the appointed role model, entered the shower room, turned on the shower, and waited until he heard somebody else come in.
 At that point, the role model turned off the shower to soap up, as the sign instructed.
 When the role model finished his shower and exited the room, another student, the observer, would enter, to see whether or not the other student had followed suit.
 The researchers found that 49% of students followed the behavior of the role model—and when a second role model was added, 67% conformed.2

 It’s clear that social norms can have a strong influence on our behavior.
 But why is this the case?
 In situations where we’re less familiar with what’s going on, and we feel less certain about how we’re supposed to act, we might follow the behaviors of others simply because it’s our best bet.
 But most of the time, our adherence to social norms has more to do with evolutionary pressures, and with our desire to see ourselves in a certain light.